poketo/poketo-service/README.md

 ### URL formats

-By default Poketo works with URLs.
+Poketo scrapes sites, so it works by passing in URLs.
+For a list of supported sites, check out [the Node library docs](https://github.com/poketo/node).

 To read a series, you'll need to pass the URL for a chapter index page.
 Chapter indexes have a listing of all the chapters in a series, and often have details about the series itself.
 Here are some examples for various sites: